 Meet a local family and learn about Iraqw culture and their traditional ways of life.
 Discover the age-old process of making pots, try your hand at pounding grain and taste the local brew.

 Take part in the day-to-day life of students by participating in a school-based itinerary offering a variety of activities (tour the school campus, sample traditional Tanzanian lunch with the students, attend a weekly assembly and watch dance and music performances etc.); learn firsthand about the successes and challenges of education in rural Tanzania.
-You can even spend a full week at the school and stay at their accommodations on campus!

 Tour a bustling workshop that employs and empowers community members with disabilities to create unique, high quality, handmade jewellery, glassware and homeware using recycled materials.
 Try yourself at activities including glass blowing, make your own necklace and take part in a Maasai beading workshop, and learn sign language.

 Attend a cooking class and sample traditional African cuisine.
-With locally grown produce combined with delicious herbs and spices, your palate will be sated as you learn a new, unique and delectable style of cooking.
+With locally grown produce combined with delicious herbs and spices, your palate will be sated as you learn a new, unique and delectable style of cooking. (*Minimum of 10 persons required)

 Take part in an informative “bean-to-cup” coffee estate tour and explore the world of coffee like never before.
 This tour is for anyone who wishes to learn the fascinating cycle of the coffee bean.
 Weaving in and out of the evergreen coffee bushes, your Coffee Guide will explain how the bean is nurtured, harvested, dried and finally roasted to produce a myriad of different blends.